CrystalPea/CV/README.md

 ## Pea M. Tyczynska

-I'm a freshly baked full-stack junior developer.
-Language I know best is Ruby, and I also know Javascript and Swift, but I'm eager to explore and learn other technologies.
+I'm a freshly baked full-stack junior web developer.
+I'm eager to explore and learn new technologies.
+So far I have been building applications in Ruby, Rails, Javascript, Node.js and Swift.
 Please check my projects section to see some of the apps I've built.

-I think you should know: I absolutely love coding!
+I think you'd like to know: I absolutely love coding!
 And not about any coding.
 What really tickles me the right way is writing the best software I can, to plan, to design, to solve problems, to constantly refactor and learn how to write better, more beautiful,clear and extendable code.
 I love to code in a pair, and I love coding alone, too.
 I love debugging and getting stuck, because problem solving is my second nature.
-The way that writing software unites creative thinking and logical thinking and feedback loops and teamwork makes it my dream come true and a new purpose.

-Now for a bit of personal history: I am a graduate of English Studies with experience in, among others, translations, project coordination and general administration.
-I have spent last year developing myself as a visual artist, organising a succesful solo exhibition (Botanical Dimensions), and publishing a comic anthology with Dalston Comics Collective.
-Along the way I discovered code and it became my new passion.
-Currently I am attending Makers Academy web development course.
-My goal is to get a job as a developer in a socially responsible company, to write lots of beautiful and functional code, and to keep learning and challenging myself.
+My goal is to write lots of beautiful and functional code, and to keep learning and challenging myself.

+Before I discovered code I engaged in a variety of activities and gained lots of valuable experience.
+I developed strong communication skills by working in office environment where I liaised with internal and external shareholders everyday.

+As a visual artist I honed my creative thinking and design skills and understood my goals better.
+It also made me understand that I feel much better when working alongside other people than working alone.
+Publishing a comic anthology with Dalston Comics Collective and organising a succesful solo exhibition ([Botanical Dimensions](https://www.facebook.com/peaczek/media_set?set=a.1391655107526770.100000468810248&type=3)) were both collective efforts and at the same time highlights of my year.

 ## Skills